Identifying Aboriginal and/or Torres Strait Islander children - advice

 • in the context of Child Protection intervention, there is no advantage to be gained by a person identifying as Aboriginal when they are not.

 Practitioners are required to discuss each child’s Aboriginal status with the family and to verify the information recorded in CRIS is recorded accurately.
 Recording details of discussions with the family including the family member/s who provided the information, assists child protection to better understand and support the child.
 When no family can be located to verify the child's indigenous status, it may not be possible to verify.
-In this circumstance an ACSASS or Aboriginal service worker may be able to assist child protection with this.
-This information is to be recorded using the ‘record verification’ button in CRIS.
+In this circumstance an ACSASS or Aboriginal service worker may be able to assist Child Protection with this.

 If a child has been recorded as Aboriginal and/or Torres Strait Islander on CRIS and new information suggests that this is not the case, or the child and family advise that the child is not Aboriginal, formal de-identification on CRIS may need to be considered.
 Refer to Changing the status of a child from Aboriginal and/or Torres Strait Islander – advice and the Changing the status of a child from Aboriginal and/or Torres Strait Islander – procedure for further information.